mockyeah/mockyeah/packages/mockyeah-docs/book/Integration.md

 # Integration

-To integrate mockyeah with apps or tests, you can use the `mockyeah-fetch` package.
+To integrate mockyeah with apps or tests, you can use the `@mockyeah/fetch` package.

 This monkeypatches the native `fetch` API to enable some mockyeah features.
 It is supported in both browser and Node environments with `fetch` support (native or polyfilled).
 Recommended polyfills are `whatwg-fetch` for browser and `node-fetch` for Node, or `isomorhpic-fetch` for both.